unraid/docs/docs/unraid-os/manual/security.md

 - One exception is the WireGuard VPN service introduced in Unraid 6.8 explicitly to address secure access to/from the internet.
-- If running Docker container or are exposed to the internet then the security of these needs to be assessed on a case-by-case basis.
+- If running Docker containers are exposed to the internet then the security of these needs to be assessed on a case-by-case basis.

 You may need to contact the developer of the container to determine